-Privileged accounts, such as privileged user accounts and privileged service accounts, are considered to be those which can alter or circumvent a system's controls.
-This also applies to accounts that may only have limited privileges but still have the ability to bypass some of a system's controls.
+Privileged user accounts are considered to be those which can alter or circumvent a system's controls.
+This also applies to user accounts that may only have limited privileges but still have the ability to bypass some of a system's controls.

 Privileged user accounts are often targeted by malicious actors as they can potentially give full access to systems.
-As such, ensuring that privileged accounts are prevented from accessing the internet, email and web services minimises opportunities for these accounts to be compromised.
-However, if privileged accounts are explicitly authorised to access online services, they should be strictly limited to only what is required for users and services to undertake their duties.
+As such, ensuring that privileged user accounts are prevented from accessing the internet, email and web services minimises opportunities for these accounts to be compromised.
+However, if privileged user accounts are explicitly authorised to access online services, they should be strictly limited to only what is required for users and services to undertake their duties.

-Finally, centrally logging and analysing privileged access events, as well as privileged account and group management events, can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cyber security incidents.
+Finally, centrally logging and analysing privileged access events, as well as privileged user account and security group management events, can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cyber security incidents.